 If you’re interested in knowing more about the GDPR, visit the ICO’s website.
-On here you will find lots of useful information about the regulation, how it will impact your organisation and the steps you need to take to be ready for next May.
+On here you will find lots of useful information about the regulation, how it will impact your organisation and the steps you need to take to ensure compliance.

 Also, we can help you too.
 Using technology to discover, manage, protect and report on the sensitive information you hold can accelerate your path to compliance.
 Contact our team on 0121 784 0077 for advice and guidance on how we can help you to comply.